manuGil/online-core/docs/source/radiometric-ops.rst

 Task 2.13
    In the **Profile** tool add *’Laplace’* layer and toggle the visibility for the other layers.
 Confirm that the filter kernel detected two edges, i.e. both sides of the runway.

 The *’Laplace’* layer looks rather artificial.
 The brightness of the original image is gone; the lighter and darker areas in the original have now a common grey tone and high contrasting pixels at their edges.
-Actually.
-This filter have  detected the changes (edges) between local lighter and darker pixels.
+This filter has detected the changes (edges) between local lighter and darker pixels.
 The circular build of the kernel that you applied, i.e. all negative weights around the centre with positive weight,  detected changes in all directions.

 Edge Enhancement
 ****************

 Task
    Repeat the steps of the previous task, but this time use kernels with the following values of the centre: 12, 16 and 200.
 Increasing the centre value will increase the weight of the centre pixel in the original image.
 When using a value of about 16 for the centre pixel; the kernel will calculate the Laplace enhancement of the image.
-Then, the resulting layer will actually look like the original image.
+Then, the resulting layer will look like the original image.

 One could use the output DN value to discriminate between strong/steep edges (high *absolute* DN values) and weak/low edges (low DN values, close to 0) and between positive edges which correlate positively with the kernel (positive DN values) and negative edges which correlate negatively with the kernel (negative DN values).
 [CHECK WITH ANDRE]

 Custom Filters
 **************

 The Laplace kernel detects edges in all directions.
 We can also define kernels which detect edges in specific directions.
-In the next task you will use a costume filter defined in a costume filter.
+In the next task, you will use a costume filter defined in a text file.
 Check the content of  ``NW-SE_3x3.txt`` by opening in a text editor.

 .. attention::
    **Question.**